MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 # Use the Creator Kit

 Before you use the components included with the Creator Kit, use the **Reference App** to learn component behavior and implementation patterns.
-And learn about how to add components to an app.
+Also learn about how to add components to an app.

 The Creator Kit is shipped with the following assets: